 - 3-Day Replay–Some Sling TV channels offer an innovative feature called “3-Day Replay.”
 This lets you scroll back and watch any TV show that has aired on that channel over the last three days.
 It’s a really cool feature, but not all channels allow you to do this.

-- Pause, Rewind, and Fast-Forward–While it does not support DVR functionality, some Sling TV channels do allow you to pause, rewind, and fast-forward live TV, giving you a DVR-like experience.
+- Pause, Rewind, and Fast-Forward–Some Sling TV channels do allow you to pause, rewind, and fast-forward live TV, giving you a DVR-like experience.
 And starting in December, Sling TV is now beta testing a cloud DVR for Roku users!

 - On-Demand Content–Many of the channels on Sling TV offer a good amount of on-demand shows, movies, and even some sports.
 Currently, there are more than 38,000 on-demand movies, episodes and more available for your viewing pleasure.
 Most notably, HBO, available as an add-on channel, offers the same on-demand library available to HBO Go and HBO Now subscribers, letting you watch just about every episode of nearly every show HBO has ever aired.
 Perhaps it’s not surprising that Sling CEO Roger Lynch recently said that the majority of their subscribers are watching on-demand content.

 - Watch Anywhere–Sling TV lets you stream live TV just about anywhere you go.
-Watch Sling TV channels on your phone, tablet, PC, or TV, anywhere in the US.
-To watch Sling TV on your television, you’ll need to connect a streaming player, like a Roku 3 or Roku 2.
-Sling TV is currently running a special on both streaming players, offering 50% off the Roku 3 or a free Roku 2 when you sign up for three months of service.
+Watch Sling TV channels on your phone, tablet, PC, or smart TV, anywhere in the US.
+To watch Sling TV on your television, you’ll need to connect a streaming player, like Apple TV, a Roku 3 or Roku 2, Chromecast, etc. Sling TV is currently running a special on both streaming players, offering a free Roku Streaming device when you prepay for just one month of service.

 Which Devices Can Play Sling TV?

 What is Sling TV available on?
-You can watch Sling TV channels on your TV, phone (iOS and Android), tablet (iOS and Android), or computer (PC and Mac).
+You can watch the entire Sling TV channels list on your TV, phone (iOS and Android), tablet (iOS and Android), or computer (PC and Mac).
 As mentioned above, watching on your television requires the use of a streaming media player.
-Currently, Sling TV can be played on the following streaming players: All Roku players and the Roku Streaming Stick, Amazon Fire TV and the Fire TV Stick, Xbox One, and Google Nexus Player.
+Currently, Sling TV can be played on the following streaming players: All Roku players and the Roku Streaming Stick, Amazon Fire TV and the Fire TV Stick, Xbox One, Chromecast, Channel Master, ZTE, Android TV and more.
 And most recently, Sling TV announced they are available on Apple TV!
 That’s right, you can now watch Sling TV on Apple TV.
 That’s huge news.
 To sum up, you can use Sling TV on:

 Don’t have a streaming player?
 You’re in luck.
 Sling TV actually offers special deals on the streaming devices it’s compatible with.
-When you prepay for three months of service, you can take advantage of one of the following deals:
+When you prepay for various lengths of service, you can take advantage of one of the following deals:

-While the selection of Sling TV channels is always growing and evolving, here is the complete current list of channels on Sling TV:
+While the Sling TV channels list is always growing and evolving, here is the complete current list of channels on Sling TV:

 *Note–Sign up for a free 7-day trial and you can test out any packages you wish.